There is an infrequently-used mortgage program available that could help with a buyer's financing challenges.

-2-1 Buy Down – 2.png temporary buydown is a fixed rate mortgage that the seller has prepaid interest at closing to lower the payments for a number of years.
-The borrower must qualify at the note rate but gets the benefit of lower payments for the early years.
+2/1 temporary buydown is a fixed-rate mortgage where, at closing, the seller prepays interest to lower the payments over two years.
+The borrower must qualify at the note rate but will have lower payments for the first part of their mortgage term.

-A 2/1 is a common buydown that the first year’s payment is calculated at 2% lower than the note rate and the second year’s payment is calculated at 1% lower than the buyer's rate.
+With a 2/1 buydown, the first 12 payments (year 1) are calculated at 2% lower than the buyer's note rate, and the next 12 months (year 2) payments are calculated at 1% lower than the buyer's rate.
 Then, the rest of the payments (28 years) payments are calculated at the note rate.

-In this example, a $250,000 home is purchased with a 3.5% down payment and a 4% mortgage for 30 years.
-Normally, the principal and interest payment would be $1,151.76 for the full 30-year term.
-If the seller will pay the lender $4,736 at closing, it can be applied to pre-pay part of the interest for the first two years.
+Let's say the buyer purchased a $250,000 home with a 3.5% down payment and a 4% 30-year, fixed-rate mortgage.
+Typically, the principal and interest payment would be $1,151.76 for the 30-year length of the mortgage.
+But, if the seller pays the buyer's lender $4,736 at closing, they can apply it to their first two years of interest payments.

-A bonus for the buyer will be that the cost of the buydown paid at closing by the seller becomes prepaid interest that is deductible by the buyer in the year of purchase.
-The buyer gets lower than normal payments for the first two years and a sizable tax deduction.
+Plus, the cost of the buydown paid at closing by the seller is tax-deductible (by the buyer) during the purchase year.
+The buyer reduced payments for two years and a tax deduction.